casualuser/compound-angular/README.md

 MVC framework.
 In order to fully initialize Angular components a default component will exist called "YourApp" providing a JugglingDB ORM class, view files, and crud logistics (controller & generic routes).
-(Middle and server tier)
+(Dev layer: Middle and server tier)

-3. Next another bash script 'yo-init' will initialize the Angular app's structural component files & directories using our ejs chrome and view partials while preparing for angular dependency injected into the 'clienstide' Compound controller for model ui binding.
+3. Next another bash script 'yo-init' will initialize the Angular app's structural component files & directories using our ejs chrome and view partials while preparing for Angular DI into the 'clienstide' Compound controller for model ui binding.
-(Client-side tier (Bower, Angular, PhantomJS))
+(Dev layer: Browser and presentation tier (Bower, Angular, PhantomJS))

 _While these two projects will coexist in the same root project directory the Angular app will be in 'aapp/' and Compound in 'app/'